rolled kernza® & raisin cookie mix

 Biodiversity & Ecosystems

-Farmer Findings: The Northern Bobwhite Quail has become more prevalent in areas in and around Kernza fields.
+Farmer Findings: The Northern Bobwhite Quail has become more prevalent in areas in and around our Kernza® fields.

 Observations: This field is extends habitat and helps reduce soil loss next to a feeder creek for The Little Arkansas River in central Kansas.